Tadcaster Grammar School: History

 The school became a specialist Business and Enterprise College in 2003 and received High Performing Specialist School Status in 2007, with the school achieving some of the best GCSE and A-Level results in the county of North Yorkshire.
 In May 2012 the school received an Ofsted rating of 'Good' overall, with 'Outstanding' behaviour and safety of pupils.
 The school has retained its name but is now a comprehensive school.
 Originally under the grammar school system, pupils who failed their 11-plus exam would have attended Wetherby Secondary Modern School.
 Since Tadcaster is now in the district of Selby and Wetherby is in the City of Leeds, it is a difficult and bureaucratic process to educate pupils on the opposite side of the borderline to where they live.
-Although the school is most commonly organised through vertical forms, there do exist six houses, the established houses of Oglethorpe and Dawson, named after the two merging schools' founders, Fairfax, after the English Civil War commander-in-chief and alumnus Thomas Fairfax and Calcaria, the Roman name for Tadcaster, with two new houses, Toulston and Wharfe, whose names were selected by pupils.
+The school is most commonly organised through horizontal year group forms, dictated by the five houses.
+The houses include the established houses of Oglethorpe and Dawson, named after the two merging schools' founders, Fairfax, after the English Civil War commander-in-chief and alumnus Thomas Fairfax and Calcaria, the Roman name for Tadcaster, and Toulston, whose name was selected by pupils.
+Another house, Wharfe, previously existed but was removed at the end of the 2019/2020 academic year; it was introduced at the same time as Toulston and was also named by students.

 Previously a community school administered by North Yorkshire County Council, in May 2018 Tadcaster Grammar School converted to academy status.
 The school is now sponsored by The STAR Multi Academy Trust.

 Since 2019, the headteacher has been Andrew Parkinson.

+In the Autumn of 2024, following the tragic passing of a Year 11 Student, Tadcaster Grammar School planted a new tree in front of Toulston Lodge in her honour.